Open-EO/openeo.org/documentation/1.0/python/index.md

 RGB = RG.merge(B_band)
 ```

 To make the values match the RGB values from 0 to 255, we need to scale them.
-Therefore, we apply the "linear_scale" process to the datacube.
+Therefore, we apply the `linear_scale` process to the datacube.
 It is not part of the fully implemented functions of the Python client, so we need to adjust it manually.
 This might change in future versions of the client.

 ```python